Close

 couple laughing together

 That gritty feeling in your eyes might make you feel like you’re all alone but don’t worry.
-Many people deal with Dry Eye disease every day and during menopause, it’s a very common symptom.
+Many people deal with Dry Eye Disease every day and during menopause, it’s a very common symptom.

 Menopausal symptoms vary depending on the person and their age, so you could end up facing very different symptoms and experiences from your friends.
-However, if you are noticing redder eyes, blurred vision, and excessive tearing then you might be dealing with hormonally-induced Dry Eye disease.
+However, if you are noticing redder eyes, blurred vision, and excessive tearing then you might be dealing with hormonally-induced Dry Eye Disease.

 During perimenopause and menopause, there’s a variety of changes in hormones that can be related to dry eye symptoms.
-We see a decrease in both estrogen and testosterone.
+We see a decrease in both Oestrogen and testosterone.
 Sex hormones are incredibly important to keep the ocular surface of the eye stable, which means they’ll affect producing tears, evaporating tears, draining tears, maintaining nerves behind the cornea, and maintaining the immune system of the eye.
 When it comes to Dry Eye the ability to keep the eyes moist (usually by tears) plays a large role.
-When the eyelid becomes dry and irritated , it causes pain, a burning sensation, and red eyes.
+When the eyelid becomes dry and irritated, it causes pain, a burning sensation, and red eyes.
 [6]

 During perimenopause, your sex hormone levels begin to drop and eventually, you’ll find you no longer have periods (the process we call the menopause).

-After this your body entirely stops making progesterone and the production of estrogen and androgens decreases at a quicker rate, which is why we see the onset of these symptoms around this period of a woman’s life.
+After this your body entirely stops making progesterone and the production of Oestrogen and androgens decreases at a quicker rate, which is why we see the onset of these symptoms around this period of a woman’s life.
 [7]

 One thing of note is that women who experience premature or early menopause (when the final menstrual period happens before the age of forty) are more at risk for androgen deficiency.
 [8]

-Additionally, it may be worth considering the increased risk factor if you’ve been on estrogen tablets or the pill, have had surgical removal of the ovaries, or have suffered from an eating disorder that’s placed stress on the body.
+Additionally, it may be worth considering the increased risk factor if you’ve been on Oestrogen tablets or the pill, have had surgical removal of the ovaries, or have suffered from an eating disorder that’s placed stress on the body.
 You can get tested for this deficiency, however, due to the levels naturally being so low in women, it’s difficult to do so.

-If you’re looking into testing your levels to work out the cause of your Dry Eye disease then make sure you get your blood taken in the morning when testosterone levels are at their highest.
+If you’re looking into testing your levels to work out the cause of your Dry Eye Disease then make sure you get your blood taken in the morning when testosterone levels are at their highest.

 Most doctors would recommend hormone replacement therapy (HRT) for alleviating particularly troublesome symptoms of menopause.
-Traditionally HRT replaces estrogen and progesterone which will fall during this period of a woman’s life.
+Traditionally HRT replaces Oestrogen and progesterone which will fall during this period of a woman’s life.
 [9] However, HRT usually treats hot flashes, mood swings, and sleep issues rather than Dry Eye disease.
 You may be considering this treatment to soothe your dry eyes but unfortunately, research hasn’t yet proven the benefits of it.

 While some studies show a small amount of improvement in the alleviation of symptoms, the largest cross-sectional study to date found that long-term use of HRT increases the risk of Dry Eye symptoms.
 Essentially the longer women stayed on hormone replacement therapy the worse and more frequent their Dry Eye symptoms became.
 [10]

-So even if you were only experiencing mild Dry Eye symptoms during perimenopause, you may find that once you start treatment, you experience the onset of Dry Eye disease.
+So even if you were only experiencing mild Dry Eye symptoms during perimenopause, you may find that once you start treatment, you experience the onset of Dry Eye Disease.

 Woman rubbing her eyes

-Treating Dry Eye During Menopause
+Treating Dry Eye Syndrome during menopause

 With the effects of HRT in mind, it’s important to consider how your treatments of Dry Eye symptoms will impact your treatment of other menopausal symptoms, and visa versa.
 HRT can help alleviate some menopausal symptoms but research shows that the treatment can make Dry Eye Disease worse.